schollii/pypubsub/docs/development/py2exe.rst

       ImportError: No module named listenerimpl

-In the following sections we show an example script that uses Pypubsub and discuss the setup script to package it using *py2exe* or *cx_Freeze* packaging tools.
+In the following sections we show an example script that uses PyPubSub and discuss the setup script to package it using *py2exe* or *cx_Freeze* packaging tools.

 .. _py2exe: http://www.py2exe.org